salihfurkaan/intellifist-ai/README.md

 - Scrapes questions and options from testkolik.com
 - Supports different grades, lessons, and topics
 - Handles Turkish language content
-- Creates an API using fastapi
+- Creates an API using FastAPI
 - Uses BeautifulSoup for HTML parsing

 ## Requirements